-- 1. Insert the processor into the processor socket.
-Ensure that the processor is properly seated.
+- 1. Insert the processor in the processor socket.
+Ensure the processor is properly seated.

 - 2. Lower the processor cover.

 - 3. Press the release lever down and then move it inward to secure it with the retention hook.

-- 4. Install the:
+- 4. Install:

-- a) heat sink
+- a) heat-sink assembly

 - b) cover

 - 5. Follow the procedures in After Working Inside Your Computer.